Google Latitude

 Google Latitude was a location-aware feature of Google Maps, developed by Google as a successor to its earlier SMS-based service Dodgeball.
-Latitude allowed a mobile phone user to allow certain people to view their current location.
+Latitude allowed a mobile phone user to share their current location with certain people.
 Via their own Google Account, the user's cell phone location was mapped on Google Maps.
-The user could control the accuracy and details of what each of the other users can see — an exact location could be allowed, or it could be limited to identifying the city only.
-For privacy, it could also be turned off by the user, or a location could be manually entered.
-Users had to explicitly opt into Latitude and were only able to see the location of those friends who had decided to share their location with them.
+The user could control the accuracy and details of what each other user can see — an exact location could be allowed, or it could be limited to identifying only the city.
+For privacy, the user can also turn it off or manually enter a location.
+Users had to explicitly opt in to Latitude and could only see the locations of friends who had chosen to share their locations.

 On July 10, 2013, Google announced plans to shut down Latitude, and it was discontinued on August 9, 2013.
 After the feature moved to Google+ in between, Google incorporated Latitude's location sharing feature into Google Maps in March 2017.

 History

 Dodgeball

 Dodgeball was founded in 2000 by New York University students Dennis Crowley and Alex Rainert.
-The company was acquired by Google in 2005 and Crowley and Rainert hired, which led to the coinage of the term acquihire.
+The company was acquired by Google in 2005, and Crowley and Rainert were hired as Google employees, which led to the coinage of the term acquihire.
 In April 2007, Crowley and Rainert left Google, with Crowley describing their experience there as "incredibly frustrating".
 After leaving Google, Crowley created a similar service known as Foursquare with the help of Naveen Selvadurai.

-Dodgeball offered a facility to users by way of SMS.
+Dodgeball offered users a facility via SMS.
 Dodgeball was available for the cities of Seattle, Portland, San Francisco, Los Angeles, Las Vegas, San Diego, Phoenix, Dallas–Fort Worth, Austin, Houston, New Orleans, Miami, Atlanta, Washington, D.C., Philadelphia, New York City, Boston, Detroit, Chicago, Madison, Minneapolis–St. Paul and Denver.

 In January 2009, Vic Gundotra, Vice President of Engineering at Google, announced that the company would "discontinue Dodgeball.com in the next couple of months, after which this service will no longer be available."
 Dodgeball was shut down and succeeded in February 2009 by Google Latitude.